uds-lsv/human/README.md

 1. Copy and rename `/example/protocol_example_text.json` to `/protocol.json`
 2. Run `setup.sh`
 3. Log in with your administrator account and upload the file `/example/data_example_text.csv`
-4. Go back to home and start annotating.
+4. Go back to home and start annotating. -->

 # Development

+To make it easier to install, update and remove node, especially if you plan to maybe use it in other projects we recommend using the node version manager https://github.com/nvm-sh/nvm.

 When debugging and working on client side code it is very convenient to let webpack watch file changes and transpile your code automatically: `npm run watch`